evolvingstuff/vdw2/content/posts/chronic-kidney-disease-needs-vitamin-d-how-much-what-kind-many-studies.md

 │   ├── TextNode
 │   │   full_match: ` `
 │   │   inner_content: ` `
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Need at least 80 ng of vitamin D if have chronic kidney disease – May 2012| 80 ng))`
-│   │   inner_content: `Need at least 80 ng of vitamin D if have chronic kidney disease – May 2012| 80 ng`
-│   │   page: `Need at least 80 ng of vitamin D if have chronic kidney disease – May 2012| 80 ng` │   │   children:
+│   │   inner_content: `Need at least 80 ng of vitamin D if have chronic kidney disease – May 2012|80 ng` │   │   page: `Need at least 80 ng of vitamin D if have chronic kidney disease – May 2012` │   │   children:
 │   │   ├── TextNode
-│   │   │   full_match: `Need at least 80 ng of vitamin D if have chronic kidney disease – May 2012| 80 ng`
+│   │   │   full_match: `Need at least 80 ng of vitamin D if have chronic kidney disease – May 2012|80 ng`
-│   │   │   inner_content: `Need at least 80 ng of vitamin D if have chronic kidney disease – May 2012| 80 ng`
+│   │   │   inner_content: `Need at least 80 ng of vitamin D if have chronic kidney disease – May 2012|80 ng`
 │   ├── TextNode
 │   │   full_match: `\n`
 │   │   inner_content: `\n`
-│   ├── LocalLinkNode
+│   ├── AliasedLocalLinkNode
 │   │   full_match: `((Vitamin D treatment of Chronic Kidney Disease: monthly better than daily – RCT May 2022|Monthly dosing appears better than daily for CKD))`
 │   │   inner_content: `Vitamin D treatment of Chronic Kidney Disease: monthly better than daily – RCT May 2022|Monthly dosing appears better than daily for CKD`
-│   │   page: `Vitamin D treatment of Chronic Kidney Disease: monthly better than daily – RCT May 2022|Monthly dosing appears better than daily for CKD`
-│   │   children:
+│   │   page: `Vitamin D treatment of Chronic Kidney Disease: monthly better than daily – RCT May 2022` │   │   children:
 │   │   ├── TextNode
 │   │   │   full_match: `Vitamin D treatment of Chronic Kidney Disease: monthly better than daily – RCT May 2022|Monthly dosing appears better than daily for CKD`